frankyZhang/frankyZhang.github.io/_pages/about.md

   - /about.html
 ---

-I am now a tenure-track associate professor in [School of Information Management](https://sim.whu.edu.cn), [Wuhan University](https://www.whu.edu.cn), Wuhan, China.
-Before that, I received my PhD from [Tsinghua University](https://www.tsinghua.edu.cn) in Computer Science and Technology, under the supervision of Professor [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
+I am now a tenure-track associate professor in the [School of Information Management](https://sim.whu.edu.cn), [Wuhan University](https://www.whu.edu.cn), Wuhan, China.
+Before that, I received my Ph.D. from [Tsinghua University](https://www.tsinghua.edu.cn) in Computer Science and Technology, under the supervision of Professor [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 My major research interests are in Information Retrieval, Search Evaluation, and User Behavior Analysis.
-I also served as a reviewer and PC member for SIGIR, WWW, WSDM, CIKM, KDD, IJCAI, ICTIR, etc..
+I also served as a reviewer and PC member for SIGIR, WWW, WSDM, CIKM, KDD, IJCAI, ICTIR, etc.

 News
 ======